Trustpilot

 Clarence House, Antigua

 Book a tour with a knowledgeable guide to visit the eye catching Georgian building, Clarence House.
 It was built in 1804 for the Navy Commissioner to impress Royals, Captains and Admirals.
-Roam the well manicured gardens and listen to stories about the timeline of past events.
-View a selection of rooms laid out with exceptional locally made replica and antique furniture, creating an insight as to what life was like historically.
+Follow in the footsteps of Princess Margaret and roam the well manicured gardens, she spent the first night of her honeymoon here.
+Listen to engaging stories about the timeline of past events then view a selection of rooms laid out with exceptional locally made replica and antique furniture, creating an insight as to what life was like historically.

 Today Clarence House is a museum and space for events and weddings.
 Click on the link to check availability and to book a tour of Clarence House.